I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Results

-\paragraph{Drivers of Anti-Social Behavior} Beyond descriptive patterns, we infer the drivers of toxicity and abuse using an Ordinary Least Squares (OLS) estimator to finally answer \textbf{RQ(4)}.
-Figure \ref{fig:toxygen_regression_output_percentage} presents the regression coefficients for models with the following dependent variables: i) the overall percentage of toxic messages (leftmost subplot), ii) the percentage of toxic messages from the prisoner (central subplot), and iii) the percentage from the guard (rightmost subplot).
-The alignment of results between the overall model and the guard model highlights that the guard's behavior predominantly determines the conversation's overall toxicity.
-Specifically, the guard's personality significantly impacts toxicity across all three models.
-Using conversations with a blank guard personality as a baseline, an \textit{abusive} guard increases overall toxicity by 25\% ($\beta$=0.253, \textit{SE}=0.006, $p$-val$<$0.001), while a \textit{respectful} guard decreases overall toxicity by around 12\% ($\beta$=-0.124, \textit{SE}=0.006, $p$-val$<$0.001).
-Regarding the prisoner personality, a \textit{rebellious} attitude positively affects toxicity in all models, increasing overall toxicity by approximately 10\% ($\beta$=0.102, \textit{SE}=0.006, $p$-val$<$0.001).
-Interestingly, a \textit{peaceful} prisoner also increases overall and guard toxicity by 2\% ($\beta$=0.026, \textit{SE}=0.006, $p$-val$<$0.001) and 7\% ($\beta$=0.072, \textit{SE}=0.01, $p$-val$<$0.001), suggesting that an overly submissive attitude may fuel guard abuse.
-In terms of goals, seeking an additional hour of \emph{yard time} has a minor negative effect in all three models (with a non-significant coefficient in the guard model).
-In the overall model, this goal decreases the percentage of toxic messages by only 1.6\% ($\beta$=-0.016, \textit{SE}=0.008, $p$-val$<$0.1); in the prisoner model, toxicity decreases by 1.5\% ($\beta$=-0.015, \textit{SE}=0.01, $p$-val$<$0.1).
+Using conversations with a blank guard personality as a baseline, an \textit{abusive} guard increases overall toxicity by 25\% ($\beta$=0.253, \textit{SE}=0.005, $p$-val$<$0.001), while a \textit{respectful} guard decreases overall toxicity by around 12\% ($\beta$=-0.121, \textit{SE}=0.005, $p$-val$<$0.001).
+Regarding the prisoner personality, a \textit{rebellious} attitude positively affects toxicity in all models, increasing overall toxicity by approximately 11\% ($\beta$=0.111, \textit{SE}=0.005, $p$-val$<$0.001).
+Interestingly, a \textit{peaceful} prisoner also increases overall and guard toxicity by 2\% ($\beta$=0.023, \textit{SE}=0.005, $p$-val$<$0.001) and 7\% ($\beta$=0.070, \textit{SE}=0.007, $p$-val$<$0.001), suggesting that an overly submissive attitude may fuel guard abuse.
+In terms of goals, seeking an additional hour of \emph{yard time} has a minor negative effect in all three models.
+In the overall model, this goal decreases the percentage of toxic messages by only 2.5\% ($\beta$=-0.025, \textit{SE}=0.006, $p$-val$<$0.001); in the prisoner model, toxicity decreases by 1.2\% ($\beta$=-0.012, \textit{SE}=0.005, $p$-val$<$0.05).
 These findings indicate that abuse and toxicity are not significantly influenced by the types of demands set forth by the prisoner.
-Regarding the different LLMs, \texttt{Llama3} (acting as the baseline) and \texttt{Command-r} are generally more toxic than \texttt{Orca2}.\footnote{The toxicity level of \texttt{Command-r} is statistically indistinguishable from \texttt{Llama3}, while \texttt{Orca2} shows decreased toxicity in two out of three models (overall and guard).
-In the overall model, for example, \texttt{Orca2} experiments exhibit a 6\% reduction in toxicity compared to \texttt{Llama3} ($\beta$=-0.062, \textit{SE}=0.010, $p$-val$<$0.001).
-For details on toxicity by scenario, see Figure~\ref{fig:toxygen_barcharts_percentages} in the Appendix.} Finally, the disclosure of research oversight (and explicit reference to the Zimbardo experiment) and the disclosure of risks have only a minor impact.
-These results replicate when using average scores as dependent variables in the regression models.\footnote{For additional details see Figure \ref{fig:toxygen_regression_output_scores}.} We also uncover a substantial overlap when using OpenAI to detect harassmen and violence.\footnote{For more details, see Figures \ref{fig:openai_harassment_regression_output_percentage}, \ref{fig:openai_harassment_regression_output_scores}, \ref{fig:openai_violence_regression_output_percentage} and \ref{fig:openai_violence_regression_output_scores} in the Appendix.}
+Regarding the different LLMs, \texttt{Orca2} appears to be the less toxic compared to the baseline (i.e., \texttt{Llama3}).
+In the overall model, for example, \texttt{Orca2} experiments exhibit a 6\% reduction in toxicity compared to \texttt{Llama3} ($\beta$=-0.062, \textit{SE}=0.009, $p$-val$<$0.001).
+The toxicity level of \texttt{Command-r} is statistically indistinguishable from \texttt{Llama3}, while \texttt{gpt4.1} shows tiny decreases in toxicity in the overall model and in the guard one.
+For details on toxicity by scenario, see Figure~\ref{fig:toxygen_barcharts_percentages} in the Appendix.
+Finally, the disclosure of research oversight (and explicit reference to the Zimbardo experiment) and the disclosure of risks have practically no impact.
+These results replicate when using average scores as dependent variables in the regression models (see Figure \ref{fig:toxygen_regression_output_scores}).
+We also uncover a substantial overlap when using OpenAI to detect harassment and violence (See Figures \ref{fig:openai_harassment_regression_output_percentage}, \ref{fig:openai_harassment_regression_output_scores}, \ref{fig:openai_violence_regression_output_percentage} and \ref{fig:openai_violence_regression_output_scores} in the Appendix).
+Since our dependent variable is bounded within the $[0,1]$ interval, the use of OLS may yield biased estimates and implausible predicted values beyond this range.
+To ensure the robustness and reliability of our findings, we replicated the analyses using a Fractional Logit model, which is specifically designed for continuous outcomes constrained between 0 and 1 \citep{PapkeWooldridge1996}.
+The results obtained from the Fractional Logit estimation are fully consistent with those from the OLS models (see Figures \ref{fig:toxygen_regression_output_percentage_fractional}, \ref{fig:toxygen_regression_output_scores_fractional}, \ref{fig:openai_harassment_regression_output_percentage_fractional}, \ref{fig:openai_harassment_regression_output_scores_fractional}, \ref{fig:openai_violence_regression_output_percentage_fractional} and \ref{fig:openai_violence_regression_output_scores_fractional} in the Appendix).